 It’s a hot day, and you’re enjoying a scoop of ice cream.
 Can your dog partake of this summertime staple?
-No matter how cute it is, it’s best not to share this treat with your dog.
+The short answer is yes—but there are a lot of caveats when it comes to sharing ice cream with your dog.

 Key info about ice cream

-Ice cream may have the benefit of containing calcium and a range of vitamins, but that benefit doesn’t outweigh the downsides it has for dogs.
-As noted, it’s full of saturated fat and sugar.
-And some dogs don’t tolerate dairy.
-After they’re weaned as puppies, many dogs lose the enzyme needed for digesting the lactose in milk.
-As a result, for those dogs, even a small amount of ice cream may cause gastrointestinal issues such as diarrhea, bloating, constipation, and vomiting.
-And frozen yogurt may not be the answer, either: there’s less lactose, but it can still trigger a stomach upset.
+Most dogs can tolerate dairy, but after they’re weaned as puppies, some dogs lose the enzyme needed for digesting the lactose in milk.
+For those dogs, even a small amount of ice cream may cause gastrointestinal issues such as diarrhea, bloating, constipation, and vomiting.
+And frozen yogurt isn’t the answer, either: there may be less lactose, but it can still trigger a stomach upset.
+To know if they’re lactose intolerant, give your dog a small amount of dairy, and watch them for symptoms like diarrhea, vomiting, gas, or bloating.

-Vegan ice cream is dairy-free and plant-based, which might seem like an ideal frozen treat for your dog, but be careful: vegan flavors are sometimes made with nut-based milks (almond, cashew, and so on) that your dog might be sensitive or allergic to—or with soy or coconut milk, which may not be suitable for all dogs.
+Vegan ice cream is dairy-free and plant-based, which might seem like an ideal frozen treat for your dog, but be careful: Vegan flavors are sometimes made with nut-based milks that your dog might be sensitive or allergic to (almond and cashew, for example; macadamia nut milk is less typically used, but it is toxic to dogs, so should be avoided)—or with soy or coconut milk, which may not be suitable for your dog.

 Are there any dog-friendly ice-cream alternatives?